-- (i) whether internal TLAC requirements are coherent across different material subgroups; - (ii) the benefits of maintaining some TLAC at the resolution entity (i.e. a portion of TLAC that is not pre-positioned at material sub-groups as internal TLAC or otherwise needed to cover material risks on the resolution entity's own balance sheet) that would be readily available to recapitalise any direct or indirect subsidiary; and - (iii) whether the sum of internal TLAC requirements (including any additional firm-specific internal TLAC requirements or similar requirements) across all of the material sub-groups as well as any TLAC needed to cover material risks on the resolution entity's solo balance sheet10 exceeds, or is expected to exceed, the resolution group's external TLAC.
+- (ii) it would be beneficial to maintain some TLAC at the resolution entity (i.e. a portion of TLAC that is not pre-positioned at material sub-groups as internal TLAC or otherwise needed to cover material risks on the resolution entity's own balance sheet) that would be readily available to recapitalise any direct or indirect subsidiary; and - (iii) the sum of internal TLAC requirements (including any additional firm-specific internal TLAC requirements or similar requirements) across all of the material subgroups as well as any TLAC needed to cover material risks on the resolution entity's solo balance sheet8 exceeds, or is expected to exceed, the resolution group's external TLAC.

-If internal TLAC requirements are found to be inconsistent across different material sub-groups or if the aggregate internal TLAC requirements exceed external TLAC, this information should be taken into consideration by the host authority when making its assessment.
+While there is no presumption that hosts would or should subsequently adjust their internal TLAC requirements if they are found to be inconsistent across different material sub-groups or if the aggregate internal TLAC requirements exceed external TLAC, this information should be taken into consideration by the host authority when making its assessment.

-While not generally expected to be the case, if the sum of internal TLAC requirements as well as any TLAC needed to cover material risks on the resolution entity's solo balance sheet does exceed external TLAC, then - absent any downward adjustment from host authorities and taking into account consolidation effects - the home authority should take action to ensure that the G-SIB has sufficient external TLAC (as per Section 18 of the TLAC term sheet).
+While not generally expected to be the case, if the sum of internal TLAC requirements as well as any TLAC needed to cover material risks on the resolution entity's solo balance sheet does exceed external TLAC, then - absent any downward adjustment from host authorities and taking into account consolidation effects - the home authority should take action to ensure the G-SIB has sufficient external TLAC (as per Section 18 of the TLAC term sheet).

 In performing its coordination role, the home authority should provide information as necessary to support the host's determination of the internal TLAC requirement for the material subgroup(s) in its jurisdiction.
-For example, the home authority could be expected to provide information on the relative importance of the material sub-group to the resolution strategy, the degree of the material sub-group's linkages with the rest of the resolution group, and the comparability of the host authority's internal TLAC requirements with internal TLAC requirements imposed on material sub-groups in other jurisdictions.
+For example, the home authority could be expected to provide information on the importance of the material sub-group to the resolution strategy, the degree of the material sub-group's linkages with the rest of the resolution group, and the comparability of the host authority's internal TLAC requirements with internal TLAC requirements imposed on material sub-groups in other jurisdictions.